glasnt/app-json-migrate/README.md

 This is a proof of concept application that migrates a Cloud Run Button `app.json` into a `cloudbuild.yaml`.

+Usage:

+* `generate`: generates the file, and notes any things to edit
+* `apply`: uses generated file to apply changes.

 ## Known limitations

  * `env`: